dj-wasabi/ansible-telegraf/README.md

 		- # Print an documentation line

 and it will be printed in the configuration file.

+## Windows specific Variables

+**NOTE**

+_Supporting Windows is an best effort (I don't have the possibility to either test/verify changes on the various amount of available Windows instances).
+PR's specific to Windows will almost immediately be merged, unless some one is able to provide a Windows test mechanism via Travis for Pull Requests._

+* `telegraf_win_install_dir`: The directory where Telegraf will be installed.
+* `telegraf_win_logfile`: The location to the logfile of Telegraf.
+* `telegraf_win_include`: The directory that will contain all plugin configuration.

+## Extra information

 There are two properties which are similar, but are used differently.
 Those are: